Harkers Island Fish Species

 Bluefish are typically abundant in Harkers Island from spring through fall, with peak fishing seasons during the warmer months.
 Flying Fish Charters specializes in inshore fly fishing Harkers Island, providing opportunities to target bluefish and other species along the coastline.

-Can I do family-friendly fishing trips in Harkers Island?
+Can I do family-friendly fishing trips near Harkers Island?

 What is the best way to fish for Spanish mackerel in Harkers Island?